d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/currency-view/README.md

   "RATES_TABLE" => 'V_TCURR')
 ```

-**Please note that this will change in the upcomming releases**, where Currency Conversion can be configured centrally per space.
+**Please note that this will change in the upcomming releases**.
+There it is planned that Currency Conversion can be configured centrally per space.